Anemone95/uger_koc_mangrove/README.md

 ## Directories

-- **hef,bow,lstm**, and **ggnn** directories contain the machine learning scripts, datasets, and dictionaries. `run_exp.sh` scripts under these directories show the usage of that ML code.
+- **hef, bow, lstm**, and **ggnn** directories contain the machine learning scripts, datasets, and dictionaries. `run_exp.sh` scripts under these directories show the usage of that ML code.
 And the data directories contain sample input files to the ML script.

 - **parsers** directory contain the scripts that process the raw slice files to create the ML input files.

 - **data** directory contains the raw program slices, FindSecBugs reports, and labels (classification) files.

-- **analyze** diretory contains the R scripts used to create the tables in te paper.
+- **analyze** directory contains the R scripts used to create the tables in the paper.
-- **Slicer** diretory contains the java program that computes the backward slices (and some other useful artifacts) from programs source code.
+- **Slicer** directory contains the java program that computes the backward slices (and some other useful artifacts) from programs source code.

 ## Computing the Program Slices
 We used Joana and WALA libraries for computing the backward slice.
 You can obtain Joana from https://github.com/joana-team/joana.
 Follow their instructions for compilation.